 Newman writes the foreword for a new edition of Prince Peter Kropotkin’s memoirs.
 In it, he recalls: “In the twenties and thirties, the din against libertarian ideas that came from shouting dogmatists, Marxist, Leninist, Stalinist, and Trotskyite alike, was so shrill it built an intellectual prison that locked one in tight. . . .
 The reissue now of this classic anarchist literary masterpiece at this moment of revolutionary ferment, when the New Left has already begun to build a new prison with its Marcusian, Maoist, and Guevara walls, is an event of importance for the thinking young and their elders.”

 On March 25, Barnett Newman opens at M. Knoedler and Company at 14 East Fifty-seventh Street.
-It is Newman’s first one-man gallery show in ten years, and an important debut for his achievements of the 1960s: the four Who’s Afraid of Red, Yellow and Blue paintings; large acrylic works such as Now II and Anna’s Light; and the two just-completed triangular paintings, Jericho and Chartres.
+It is Newman’s first one-man gallery show in ten years, and an important debut for his achievements of the 1960s: the first three of the Who’s Afraid of Red, Yellow and Blue paintings; large acrylic works such as Now II and Anna’s Light; and the two just-completed triangular paintings, Jericho and Chartres.
 In conjunction with the exhibition, the first monograph devoted to Newman is published, written by Thomas Hess.

 Although the installation of Newman’s paintings is controversial—several of the works hang high on the wall against dark velvet—the show is widely covered and generally praised.
 Even negative reviews leave no question as to Newman’s importance.
 The exhibition attracts as much attention as the museum retrospectives of Willem de Kooning and David Smith the same year.